Florida Private School Bans Vaccinated Teachers

-Category: World Politics Hits: 8Guys, sometimes I read a story and think...this can't be real life.
+Category: World Politics Hits: 10Guys, sometimes I read a story and think...this can't be real life.
 Are people really this dumb?
 And yet, time and time again, I am shown that, yes, people REALLY are this dumb.
 This story is no different.
 The New York Times is reporting that a swanky private school in Miami, Florida is banning VACCINATED teachers from being around students.
 Yes, you read that right.
 The Centner Academy opened in 2019 and serves pre-K through 8th grade, calling itself a “happiness school” which focuses on "children’s mindfulness and emotional intelligence."
 Oh, and the school makes it very clear on their website that they support “medical freedom from mandated vaccines.”
 I think it is time to change the website to say they are pro-COVID, because by banning vaccinated teachers, they are literally inviting a highly contagious and deadly virus into their school.
 I bet they are anti-maskers as well.
 Actually, I don't bet.
 I am sure.
 The Centners, founders of the school, are staunch Republicans who also love Donald Trump and donated a ton of money to his re-election campaign.
 They also invited Robert F. Kennedy, obnoxious antivaxxer, to speak to (i.e. brainwash) the STUDENTS.

 Read more https://crooksandliars.com/2021/04/fl-private-school-bans-vaccinated-teachers